-In order to avoid having multiple muon candidates, the analysis looks for candidates sequentially in the different event selections.
-The ordering for this process is FWD, BWD, and then the high angle categories.
-FWD and BWD have a higher priority than the high angle categories because the muon PID from the TPCs is more accurate than in the ECals.
-The FWD(HAFWD) selection has a higher priority than the BWD(HABWD) because forward-going muons happen much more often than backward-going ones.
+BWD, and then the high-angle categories.
+FWD and BWD have a higher priority than the high-angle categories because the muon PID from the TPCs is more accurate than in the ECals.
+The FWD (HAFWD) selection has a higher priority than the BWD (HABWD) because forward-going muons happen much more often than backward-going ones.

-Additionally, two control regions are selected to constrain neutral current event rates and pion final state interactions.
-The control regions are non-signal regions of phase space close enough to the signal region that the backgrounds are similar to that in the signal region.
+Additionally, two control regions are selected to constrain neutral-current event rates and pion final state interactions.
+The control regions are nonsignal regions of phase space close enough to the signal region that the backgrounds are similar to that in the signal region.
 The backgrounds used in the model are tuned using the data observed in the control regions.
-The control region selection is described in section III A 4.
+The control region selection is described in Sec.
+III A 4.